FREE SHIPPING to UK for all unframed prints

 Reinforcing a consistent demand

-Andy Warhol’s Chanel, from his Ads series, sold for ¥36,800,000 (£185,324), while Mobil fetched ¥10,925,000 (£55,018).
-These are not record-breakers, but they reinforce the consistent demand for Warhol’s graphic punch and brand appeal in editioned form.
+Warhol’s Chanel, from his Ads series, sold for ¥36,800,000 (£185,324), while Mobil fetched ¥10,925,000 (£55,018).
+Although these may not be record-breakers, they do reinforce the consistent demand for Warhol’s graphic punch and brand appeal in editioned form.

 Outperformed estimates